 To be considered true black Goldendoodles they should be black all over and have black eyes, paw pads, lips and noses.

-The black coat color is not as popular compared to apricots and creams as it does not improve the teddy bear look that Goldendoodles are famous for.
-But this color is becoming increasingly popular as more people find out about it.
+The black coat color is not as popular compared to apricots and creams as it does not provide the teddy bear look that Goldendoodles are famous for.
+However, this color is becoming increasingly popular as more people find out about it.
 This means the cost of a black Goldendoodle is starting to top the cost of apricots, tans, and creams, pushing into the $1,500 to $3,000 range.

 Sometimes blue Goldendoodles can lighten as they age to the point they are considered silver, but this typically doesn’t happen until five years old as white hairs start to appear as they shed.